savva-k/savva-k.github.io/content/post/the-small-tiger/index.md

   - "Blog"
 tags:
   - "photos"
+params:
-image: images/main.jpg
+  mainImage: images/main.jpg
+summary: "This cute kitty lives in our house."
 ---

-This cute kitty lives in our house.
 Meet Juliet (or just cat).

+Update from 09.04.2024: she is not with us since 2021 😪